ViewComponent/view_component/docs/index.md

 _Slots now refer to V2 of the slot implementation, which is the successor to Slots V1 and Content Areas._

-Slots enable multiple blocks of content to be passed to a single ViewComponent.
+Slots enable multiple blocks of content to be passed to a single ViewComponent, improving the ergonomics of complex components.

 Slots expose two helper methods for defining slots, `renders_one` and `renders_many`.